MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 **Example 1**

-1 add-on + 5 power automate premium license gives 1,000,000+5*5,000 = 1,025,000 credits that you can assign and consume in any scenario.
+1 add-on + 5 Power Automate premium license gives 1,000,000+5*5,000 = 1,025,000 credits that you can assign and consume in any scenario.

 **Example 2**